Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Acceleration of heavy nuclei

 scales as $A^{1/3}Z^{-2/3}$, the factor which is less than 1 for most of the primary nuclei.
 In the case of acceleration in the curvature loss dominated regime, ${\it E}_{\rm cur,N}\simeq E_{\rm cur}/A\sim Z^{-1/4}$ does not depend on the atomic number $A$ at all.

 However, the assumption about full disintegration of the nuclei on the way from the source to the observer on the Earth can be not valid in some particular cases.
 First, if the energies of the Fe nuclei are around $10^{20}$~eV, the mean free path of the nuclei through the extragalactic infrared photon background is $\sim 100$~Mpc.
-This means that the nuclei accelerated near the supermassive BH in the nearby galaxies can cover the entire distance from the host galaxy to the Milky Way without being photo-disintegrated \cite{parizot}\footnote{One should note that in a model in which the UHECR events are assumed to be Fe nuclei, correlation of the arrival directions of the highest energy events with their AGN sources, like the one reported in the Ref. \cite{auger_science}, is not expected, unless the ordered Galactic magnetic field is unnaturally weak.
-Besides, one has to assure that UHECR nuclei are not destroyed by the infrared background in the source host galaxies. }.
+This means that the nuclei accelerated near the supermassive BH in the nearby galaxies can cover the entire distance from the host galaxy to the Milky Way without being photo-disintegrated \cite{parizot}.
 Next, if the heavy nuclei are accelerated close to the supermassive BH in the center of the Milky Way galaxy, they also can reach the Earth without being photo-disintegrated.